Strike and Dip - Now with geologic maps!

 With Strike and Dip, you can instantly and simultaneously measure the strike and dip of any surface.
 You can take precision bearings and dips of any feature.
 You can save any measurement or save a note anywhere, and it is automatically tagged with the date, time, and GPS position.
 You can edit these notes, and now you can even add a photograph to your notes.
 You can easily export all of your data.
 Strike and Dip continually amazes me with its usefulness in my field work.

 Measuring vertical angles like dip and plunge is also easy.
 Just stand your device on its side on whatever you are measuring, and you can see the angle that’s being measured.
-Tap the plus sign to save your measurement, date, time, and position.
+Tap the plus sign in the lower right to save your measurement, date, time, and position.
 The dip tool is great for measuring the angle of any feature, such as plunge or an apparent dip, especially when that might not be the same as the angle of dip.

 Notes are the killer feature of Strike and Dip.
 When you tap the plus sign on any screen, you create a new note, which can include a strike and dip, a bearing, or a vertical angle.
 In your list of notes, tapping the plus sign makes a new note without a measurement.
 New notes are added to the top of the list, and they are editable: just tap and start typing.
 You can add a locality name at the top, and you can add notes at the bottom.
 Tap the camera button to add a picture to your note, and tap the thumbnail to see the photo — I love this feature and use it all the time!